amoakoakua060/alx-higher_level_programming/README.md

 ## Python Hello World

-This has to do with everything Pytho, from introduction to building first project
+This has to do with everything Python, from introduction to building first project